 Arizona Supreme Court Committee on Character and Fitness

-Openings: Three appointments will be made by the Arizona Supreme Court.
+Openings: Several appointments will be made by the Arizona Supreme Court, including one or two-non-lawyers.
 The State Bar Board of Governors is asked to submit three nominations per opening to the Court for its ultimate selection.

 Candidate Criteria/Qualifications: Committee members must possess the time, skill and patience to review confidential detailed reports of background investigations into financial, criminal, civil, employment, disciplinary and academic matters.
 Committee members must have the ability to marshal and present evidence, examine witnesses and write clear, concise and well-reasoned findings and recommendations when required.
 Committee members must understand the importance of applying the Supreme Court Rules pertaining to this process consistently and fairly.
 Communication with Court staff and other Committee members is encouraged and expected.
 Applicants should describe prior experience with regulation or discipline of professionals, and their views on the observance of an attorney’s professional ethical obligations, on their application.
 Applicants who currently serve or have served within the past two years as law school faculty (including adjunct) at one of Arizona's accredited law schools shall not be considered if such service could give rise to significant conflicts of interest regarding their duty to the Supreme Court to review and evaluate the character and fitness of their current or former students.